Receive all Cointelegraph news immediately in Telegram.

-A recent Visa report indicates that the major international credit card firm is planning to research blockchain technology; LocalBitcoins and BitQuick are withdrawing their services from
+A recent Visa report indicates that the major international credit card firm is planning to research blockchain; LocalBitcoins and BitQuick are withdrawing their services from NY in response to the BitLicense, and more news

 Visa is planning to research blockchain technology, a recent report by the major international credit card firm has indicated.
 Visa executive vice president of technology Rajat Taneja said that the research will be conducted in the company's innovation labs, which are dedicated on developing its Visa Checkout and mVisa products.